 The application process:

 You can apply once per year for an FTEC position.
-All available projects will be published once the job is open and max.
+All available projects will be published once the job is open (around September 2018) and max.
 20 projects will be available.
-We encourage you to apply to all projects that you’d love to work on and which correspond to your profile.
+We encourage you to apply to all projects that you’d like to work on and which correspond to your profile.

-The selection process will be finalized at the beginning of July by a dedicated panel of experts from CERN and CIEMAT.
-You can therefore expect to hear the result of your application in July.
-If successful, you will normally expected to take up your appointment in September/October 2018.
+The selection process will be conducted by a dedicated panel of experts from CERN and CIEMAT in the Autumn.
+If successful, you will normally be expected to take up your appointment in January/February 2019.

 Jobs will soon be open for applications.